-In my own case, I have almost won the battle against intolerance; I have many close friends, in the Army now-my best friends, as I am theirs-where two years ago I had none.
+In my own case, I have almost won the battle against intolerance; I have many close friends, in the Army now-my best friends, as I am theirs-w where two years ago I had none.
 But I have by no means completely won that battle.
-Especially now, after the widespread publicity given the recent atrocity stories, I find prejudice once again directed against me, and neither my uniform nor the medals which are visible proof of what I have been through, have been able to stop it.
-I don't know for sure that it is safe for me to walk the streets of my own country.
+Especially now, after the widespread publicity given the recent atrocity stories, I find prejudice once again directed against me, and neither my uniform nor the medals which are visible proof of what I have been through, have been able to stopbit t I don't know for surporthat is safety for the to-walk for the be well time the streets of my own country.

 All this is disappointing, not so much to me personally any more, but rather with reference to my fight against intolerance.
-I had thought that after Ploesti and 29 other missions it was just short of a miracle I got through them, I wouldn't have to fight for acceptance among my own people all over again.
+I had thought that after Ploesti and 29 other missions so rough it was just short of a miracle I got through them, I wouldn't have to fight for acceptance among my own people all over again.

-In most cases, I don't, and to those few who help breed fascism in America by spreading such prejudice, I can only reply in the words of the Japanese American creed: "Though some individuals may discriminate against me, I shall never become bitter or lose faith, for I know that such persons are not representative of the majority of the American people."
+In most cases, I don't, and to those few who help breed fascism in America by spreading such prejudice, I can only reply in the words of the Japanese American creed; "Although some individuals may discriminate against me, I shall never become bitter or lose faith, for I know that such persons are not representative of the majority of the American people."